 When it comes to eating better most of us worry about the finer details, like ‘should I eat paleo, or do keto’ or ‘I mustn’t eat potatoes’.
 We’ve been conditioned to think about WHAT we eat, not HOW we eat.

-Now don’t get me wrong, you will have trouble losing weight with a diet full of junk food or if you eat way over the amount of calories you burn.
-And food choices and portion sizes etc are all important.
-But for those who eat fairly well and struggle to shift weight, eating slowly and mindfully can actually be more important than what you eat, when you eat it, and getting everything else perfect.
-It's the easiest way anyone can start losing weight and feeling better quickly!
-From there you can always fine tune the details.
+Now don’t get me wrong, you will have trouble losing weight with a diet full of junk food or if you eat way over the amount of calories you burn; food choices and portion sizes etc are all important.
+But read on and I'll explain exactly how this helps you lose weight.

 So why is this so effective?
 Well, there have been many studies done that relate the speed at which we eat a meal to the amount of calories we eat.
 For example, one study asked 30 people of normal weight to eat the same lunch on two different days.
 At both meals, participants were told to eat until comfortably full, but they were asked to eat lunch 1 as quickly as possible and lunch 2 slowly, putting utensils down between every bite.

 The results showed that when you eat a meal quickly (in this particular study - 9 minutes on average) participants consume on average 646 calories.
-When the same people ate the second lunch, taking longer than 20 minutes to eat the meal, they consumed an average of 570 calories.
+When the same people ate the second lunch, taking 20 minutes or longer to eat the meal, they consumed an average of 570 calories.

 So, the slow eaters ate 76 fewer calories.
 What’s more, it also took them longer to feel hungry again afterwards.